 83 It is fitting to go to baptism with joy, but, since unclean spirits often go down into the water with some and these spirits following and gaining the seal together with the candidate become impossible to cure for the future, fear is joined with joy, in order that only he who is pure may go down to the water.

-These following excerpts have been widely and incorrectly labeled as "Excerpta ex Theodotus", and appear in Ante-Nicene Fathers Vol. 8, edited by A. Roberts and J Donaldson, where it is given as an appendix to the works of Clement of Alexandria.
+These following excerpts have been widely and incorrectly labeled as "Excerpta ex Theodoto".
+They appear in Ante-Nicene Fathers Vol. 8, edited by A. Roberts and J Donaldson, where this material is given as an appendix to the works of Clement of Alexandria.

-These collected says are attributed to Theodotus, but in the introduction in the Ante-Nicene Fathers, it is noted: "It is the work of a Montanist, perhaps, who may have had some relations with the Alexandrian school; but it is hard to say precisely who of three or four named Theodotus (all heretics), may have made the compilation..."
+These collected sayings are attributed to Theodotus; however, in the introduction in the Ante-Nicene Fathers, it is noted: "It is the work of a Montanist, perhaps, who may have had some relations with the Alexandrian school; but it is hard to say precisely who of three or four named Theodotus (all heretics), may have made the compilation..."

 A translation and